I have a simple web literacy model. When confronted with a dubious claim:

 Above all, the World Wide Web is a web, and the way to establish authority and truth on the web is to use the web-like properties of it.
 Those include looking for and following relevant links as well as learning how to navigate tools like Google which use that web to index and rank relevant pages.
 And they include smaller things as well, like understanding the ways in which platforms like Twitter and Facebook signal authority and identity.

 In short, we need a web literacy that starts with the web and the tools it provides to track a claim to ground.
-As we can see from the confusing and confused reactions of students in the Checkology program, that’s not happening now, and “news literacy” isn’t going to fix that.
+As we can see from the confused reactions of at least some of the students in the Checkology program, that’s may not be happening now, and “news literacy” isn’t going to fix that.

 If you’re interested in alternative, web-native approaches to news literacy, you can try my new, completely free and open-source book Web Literacy for Student Fact-Checkers.

 You should also read Sam Wineburg and Sarah McGrew’s Why Students Can’t Google Their Way to Truth, and the results of their Stanford study which showed that the major deficits of students with regard to news analysis were issues of web literacy and use.

 The News Literacy Project has responded to this piece with one clarifying the scope and nature of their curriculum, which is not fully captured by the newspaper article and the checklist.
 I’ve made some small edits to the article to reflect this is not a review of their entire curriculum, but only of certain elements.
 On the other hand, I can not review elements that are hidden, and the elements that are available do reflect, in my opinion, some errors in thinking about the problem.